Question: What is Included in a Home Inspection in Canada?

 The Home Inspection Process

-The process starts with finding a qualified home inspector.
-Once hired, the inspector will schedule a time to visit the property.
-The inspection can take several hours, depending on the size and condition of the home.
+The process begins when you find a qualified home inspector.
+Once you hire them, the inspector will schedule a convenient time to visit the property.
+The inspection itself can take several hours, depending on the home’s size and overall condition.

-During the inspection, the inspector will examine the home thoroughly, taking notes and pictures.
-After the inspection, they will prepare a detailed report, summarizing their findings and providing recommendations for repairs or improvements.
+During the inspection, the inspector thoroughly examines the home, taking detailed notes and pictures.
+After completing the inspection, they prepare a comprehensive report, summarizing their findings and providing clear recommendations for any necessary repairs or improvements.

-As a potential home buyer, you have the right to accompany the inspector during the inspection.
-It’s an excellent opportunity to ask questions, learn more about the home’s condition, and understand the scope of potential issues.
+As a potential home buyer, you have the right to accompany the inspector throughout the process.
+This presents an excellent opportunity to ask questions, learn more about the home’s condition, and fully understand the scope of any potential issues.

 Related Article: How Do I Prepare for a Home Inspection in Canada?